In July 31st, 2013 6:00PM, a lightening stroke a house in our neighborhood. The cable TV and internet service provided by Comcast were down.

 August 3rd, 2013, 9:30 AM, my wife first tried online chatting, and it turned out a total waste of time.
 The agency verified the account information, then asked her to call technical support.

 The technical support is really a nightmare.
-My wife explicitly told him that we had a lightening strike in our neighbourhood recently, that caused an outage in our area.
+My wife explicitly told him that we had a lightening strike in our neighborhood recently, that caused an outage in our area.
 But the agency still followed the rigid protocol: he first asked us the serial number and mac address of our cable modem, and told us the device was not in their database, so they could not remote control the modem.
 Yes, it is a BYOD modem.
 It took more than half an hour for him to figure out this is not relevant to the modem after a series of reboot as the TV service is also down.
 At the end, a technician visit is scheduled on 4:00 PM in the same day.

-The technician, Ben Richard, quickly pinpointed the root cause, — the splitter outside our house is fried in the thunder storm, he had resolved several cases in our neighbourhood after the lightening strike.
+The technician, Ben Richard, quickly pinpointed the root cause, — the splitter outside our house is fried in the thunder storm, he had resolved several cases in our neighborhood after the lightening strike.
 The lightening strike also destroyed several infrastructure devices, and they have been busy repairing them since July 31st.

 At August 3rd, 2013 4:40 PM, we get our internet and TV service recovered.